mozillalives/blog/posts/2019/new-blog-2019.md

 layout: layouts/post.njk
 ---

+**2021 Update: _This setup didn't pan out.
+Hugo turned out to be too frustrating to work with and the latest App Engine changes continue to be more and more disappointing.
+[This is my new setup](/posts/2021/1/aws-amplify/)._**

 <p>I decided to start writing again and so I picked up the latest in static site generation, <a href="https://gohugo.io">Hugo</a>, and deployed it all on my favoritest hosting option, <a href="https://cloud.google.com/appengine/">Google App Engine</a>.</p>

 <p>Running the site this way is almost straightforward.
 The only tricky thing is getting the rules right for serving the static files.
 I’ve been running a static site on App Engine for a while now, but I figured it would be good to take another look at the config to make sure I’m using it well.
 I found this blog entry on <a href="https://deciphertools.com/blog/google-app-engine-static-sites/">running a static site on Google App Engine</a> and that helped me confirm rules I needed.
 It also has some good tips on setting up 301 redirects (though I usually just delete my old stuff on refresh) and SSL (something that I didn’t know was super easy to do on App Engine).
 When I get some time (and can clean up the process more) I’ll write an entry about it.</p>